blake1029384756/ClashBot/README.md

-# Clash of Clans Sample Discord Bot [Python]
+# Clash of Clans Discord Bot [Python]
-Sample Discord bot, using Python, to access the Clash of Clans API
+Discord bot, using Python, to access the Clash of Clans API

 ## Getting Started
 1. Install the latest version of [Python](https://www.python.org/).